FarronF/limerick-council-meetings/meetings/2017/11/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 19th October 2017.md

 Development Regulations 2001 (as amended).

-It was proposed to proceed with the development as outlined in the report.--- 4
+It was proposed to proceed with the development as outlined in the report.
+---
+4

 A PowerPoint presentation was delivered on the public consultation process.
 It was